Local limits of uniform triangulations in high genus

-\begin{proof} Fix a triangulation $t \in \T_p(n,g)$ with $(n,g)$ satisfying the conditions of Lemma \ref{ratio_lem}.
-Pairs of vertices satisfying the conclusion will be called \textit{good pairs}.
+\begin{proof} Fix a triangulation $t \in \T_p(n,g)$ with $\frac{g}{n} \leq \frac{1}{2}-\eps$.
 We first note that a positive proportion of the vertices have a small degree.
 Indeed, by the Euler formula, $t$ has $3n+3-p$ edges and $n+2-2g$ vertices, so the average degree of a vertex is

 Therefore, at least half of the vertices have degree at most $\frac{6}{\eps}$.
 There are $n+2-2g \geq 2\eps n$ vertices in $t$, so at least $\eps n$ of them have degree not greater than $\frac{6}{\eps}$.